 Although rare, both drugs can cause peripheral vasculopathy, which is a problem with blood vessels of the fingers, hands, legs, and feet.
 If your fingers start to feel numb or cold, or if unusual wounds appear on your fingers or toes, consult a doctor immediately.

-If you have psychiatric illness or a seizure disorder, these drugs may make it worse.
+If you have a psychiatric illness or a seizure disorder, these drugs may make symptoms worse.
 Tell your doctor about your medical history before taking a stimulant drug.

 Dextroamphetamine and amphetamine (Adderall) may cause motor tics or changes in speech similar to Tourette syndrome.
 Changing the dosage or changing to a different medication may alleviate some of these problems.

-Both medications are often abused, and if these drugs are taken for a long time, you can become dependent on them.
-These drugs are not appropriate to take if you have a history of substance abuse.
+Both medications have a high potential for abuse, and prolonged use of these drugs have been associated with psychological dependence.
+These drugs may not be appropriate to take if you have a history of substance abuse, and some prescribers will not write prescriptions for the for people who have had a history of addictive disorders.
 Keep both medications in a secure location in your home.